 /1st March 2013, RENEWABLE MARKET WATCHTM/

-With recent changes in law and strong government support for biomass and biogas sector, Ukraine is supposed to become very promising biomass and biogas energy market in the near future.
-Currently in Ukraine total installed biomass capacity for electricity generation is 31.4 MWel presenting huge growth opportunities for the next 2 years.
+With recent changes in law and strong government support for the biomass and biogas sector, Ukraine is supposed to become very promising biomass and biogas energy market soon.
+Currently, in Ukraine, total installed biomass capacity for electricity generation is 31.4 MWel presenting huge growth opportunities for the next 2 years.

-In order to get access to database with operational and planned biomass and biogas projects for 2013 and the next few years you may read here: Ukraine Biomass (incl.
+To get access to a database with operational and planned biomass and biogas projects for 2013 and the next few years you may read here: Ukraine Biomass (incl.
 Biogas) Market Outlook 2013 - 2018